-Many things - big and small - can affect the ability to attend classes in person.
+Many things - big and small - can affect the ability to teach your course as planned.
 These disruptions don’t have to derail your teaching.
+UCSB has tools and support.
+The Office of Teaching & Learning has a document with resources on providing sustained academic support for undergraduate student learning.
+We're also available for one-on-one consultations.

 Request a one-on-one consultation or assistance

-If you need to teach remotely:
+If you suddenly need to teach remotely:

 1. Message your class via the Canvas Inbox or post an announcement with your plan.*

-3. Record a lecture on GauchoCast (Panopto).
+3. Alternatively, record a lecture on GauchoCast (Panopto).

 Resilient Pedagogy